 (1) In the following, we, the Carl Duisberg Centren, will inform you about the personal data that we collect and process in connection with the use of our websites and online portals.
 “Personal data” means any information that can be related to you personally, e.g. names, addresses, and IP addresses.

-(2) The data controller in accordance with Article 4 No. 7 General Data Protection Regulation (GDPR) is
+(2) The controller in accordance with Article 4 No. 7 General Data Protection Regulation (hereinafter referred to as “GDPR”) is:

 Carl Duisberg Centren gemeinnützige GmbH

 Franz-Henning Ritschel, Assessor iuris